eric-w-hart/cybersecurity-for-kids/docs/activities/03-network-scavenger-hunt.md

 The goal of this activity is to learn to find out how your computer is connected to the internet.

+## Beginning Labs
+Beginning labs only require a web browser.

-## Step 1: What is My IP Address?
+### Lab 1: What is my IP address?

 Each computer on the internet is assigned its own Internet Protocol Address.
 What is the address assigned to your computer?
-(Hint: use a search to find a service that tells you what your IP address is)
+(Hint: use a search to find a service that tells you what your IP address is).

-## Step 2: What is the name of your WiFi Network
+### Lab 2: What is your WiFi network name?

 Each computer that uses WiFi must connect to the network through a WiFi router that has a name?
 How can you find out what your WiFi network name is?
 (Hint: use a search service to find the instructions for your device: Chrome, Windows, Mac, iPad)

 ## Step 3: How fast is your connection?

 Look for a program that can test your connection speed.
 What is your download and upload speed?
+What other information can you find about

 ## Advanced Labs

 To do these labs, you will need to access your computer's command shell or Terminal (on the Mac).
+If you are running ChromeOS your school may not have the ChromOS shell installed.

 ### Ping Test Lab